XRPLF/xrpl.js/MIGRATION.md

 ## 2. No more polyfills required (simplified install)

 Polyfills made it hard to setup xrpl.js in the browser as they required custom bundler configs.
-By using dependencies and browser-native features, xrpl.js can now work just by installing from `npm` in most cases.
+By using dependencies and browser-native features, xrpl.js can now work just by installing from `npm` in most cases other than react-native.

 For the cryptography libraries, we switched from using `elliptic`, `create-hash`, and other crypto polyfills to using the `@noble` suite of packages.
 For situations where node-specific crypto functions performed better, we created `@xrplf/isomorphic` to dynamically choose which implementation to use depending on the runtime environment.